dhollenbeck/Validate/README.md

 //misc
 validate::luhn($cc) 		//luhn algorithm w/o spaces in card numbers
 ```
-Example of a NON-VERBOSE credit card transaction validation.
+Example of a user friendly (verbose) validation of a credit card transaction.

 ```php
 use \validate as v;
 //inputs